pgs8/IS601_Individual-Project-Web-Application-Final/README.md

-# IS601_Web-Application-Part-1
+# IS601_Web-Application-Part-2

 ## Project Description
-This project is a homework assignment to taeach how to get Pycharm setup with Docker, Flash, MySQL
+This project is a homework assignment to taeach how to get Pycharm setup with Docker, Flash, MySQL, and Bootstrap HTML templates

 ## Postman Screenshot
 ![postman_request_output](screenshots/postman.png)